danielbendix/glang/pages/index.md

     - Cycle detection in struct members
     - Alignment and layout guarantees
     - Methods
-- Globals, ensuring that the value of a global does not depend on itself through its initial value
+- Better global handling:
+    - Initializing globals with constant values at compile-time
+    - Analyzing dependencies through functions
 - Constant folding during type checking:
     - Ensuring that numbers do not exceed their type bounds
     - Ensuring that constants operands are valid, e.g. no negative shift amounts or negative indices in bounded arrays